-One of the most common injuries following car or workplace accidents is a back injury.
-Back injuries often don’t manifest pain until days or weeks after the accident, so it can be hard to know whether you will need to file a claim immediately after an accident.
+Back injuries are among the most common injuries following car or workplace accidents.
+These injuries often don’t manifest pain until days or weeks after the accident, so it can be hard to know whether you must file a claim immediately after an accident.
 Because of this, it is essential to keep a record of all the parties involved in your accident in case you need to build a case later.

 Some common causes of back injuries:

-Contacting a personal injury attorney is the first step to claim damages to help pay for medical bills, lost wages, pain, and suffering, and emotional distress.
+Contacting a personal injury attorney is the first step to claiming damages to help pay for medical bills, lost wages, pain and suffering, and emotional distress.
 The expert attorneys at Hach & Rose, LLP have the experience and the determination to fight for fair compensation.
-Our track record includes $3,525,000 in compensation for a construction supervisor who fell off a ladder and injured his back.
-We also secured $2,200,000 for a man who suffered a back injury following a car accident.
+Our track record includes $3,525,000 in compensation for a construction supervisor who fell off a ladder.
+We also secured $2,200,000 for a man who suffered a spinal injury following a car accident.

-If you or someone you love has suffered a back injury because of the negligence of another person or entity, contact our team today by calling (212) 779-0057.
+If you or someone you love has suffered an injury because of the negligence of another person or entity, contact our team today by calling (212) 779-0057.